 Organizations should pick the best perimeter defenses their budgets and resources can afford, understanding that with human error and advanced targeting, nothing can be 100% bulletproof.
 Companies shouldn't stay passive, instead leveraging their home-field advantage by adding proactive security measures and focusing on threat models that affect the organization the most.
 They should also adopt active defense tools, such as deception, that change an attack's asymmetry, gather threat intelligence, and use the attacker's behavior for strengthening proactive cybersecurity behavior.
 Consider this a chess match where traps are used to manipulate adversaries and trick them into making mistakes, ultimately leading to their loss.

 While organizations should have the support, rights, and permission to defend themselves from a cyberattack, conducting a retaliatory attack isn't the answer.
 Legislation will also not solve the problems of cyberattacks.
 Instead, adoption of proactive cyber operations will drastically minimize the impact of a breach, and ultimately eliminate the need to retaliate.
 As a wise person once said, "the best revenge is massive success."

 Black Hat Europe returns to London Dec.
 3-6, 2018, with hands-on technical Trainings, cutting-edge Briefings, Arsenal open-source tool demonstrations, top-tier security solutions, and service providers in the Business Hall.
-Click for information on the conference and to register.Carolyn Crandall is the Chief Deception Officer and CMO at Attivo Networks, the leader in deception for cybersecurity threat detection.
-She is a high-impact technology executive with over 30 years of experience in building new markets and successful enterprise infrastructure ...
+Click for information on the conference and to register.Carolyn Crandall is the Chief Security Advocate and CMO at Attivo Networks, the leader in cyber deception and attacker lateral movement detection.
+She is a high-impact technology executive with over 30 years of experience in building new markets and successful enterprise ...
 View Full Bio